 The Cherokee County Water & Sewerage Authority continues to experience growth in its customer base.
-Current trends indicate that this growth will continue throughout the county, thereby requiring additional wastewater treatment capacity and other upgrades or expansions.
+Current trends indicate that this growth will continue throughout the county, thereby requiring additional treatment capacity, upgrades and expansions.

-The Authority's capital improvement's program has several initiatives for the wastewater treatment facilities, the collection system, distribution system and water treatment facilities.
+The Authority has developed a capital improvements program to plan initiatives for the wastewater treatment facilities, the collection system, distribution system and water treatment facilities.

-To satisfy present and future wastewater treatment needs, the Authority completed the Riverbend Wastewater Treatment Complex in September 2018 and continues towards completion of the Fitzgerald Creek Wastewater Treatment Facility expansion to 11.75 MGD.
-The completion date is scheduled for November 2023.
-Also, the Authority is in design for a Wastewater Sludge Drying Facility consisting of a thermal drying facility that will reduce the amount of wastewater sludge that is a waste by-product of our facilities, by an approximate 4 to 1 ratio.
-This reduces the amount of landfill disposal, which will reduce our current disposal fees, and can potentially be a marketable product to the agricultural community.
-The estimated completion of the project is estimated late 2026.
+To satisfy present and future wastewater treatment needs, the Authority completed the Riverbend Wastewater Treatment Complex in September 2018 with a planned expansion to 4 MGD within the current multi-year capital improvements plan with an estimated cost at this time of \$60 million.
+The Fitzgerald Creek Wastewater Treatment Facility expansion to 11.75 MGD is scheduled for final completion in late 2024.
+In addition, the Authority is in the design phases of the Wastewater Sludge Drying Facility consisting of a thermal drying facility that will reduce the amount of wastewater sludge that is a waste by-product of our facilities, by an approximate 4 to 1 ratio.
+The estimated cost of this project is currently \$30 million.
+This addition reduces the amount of landfill disposal, which will reduce our current disposal fees, and can potentially be a marketable product to the agricultural community.
+The estimated completion of Phase 1 is late 2026.

 The Riverbend Environmental Complex includes a 4.5 MGD fresh water withdrawal permit that has been converted from an Industrial permit to a 4.5 MGD potable water withdrawal permit.
 The Authority completed the raw water intake and pump station in June 2016.
 The intake is located approximately 2,600 feet downstream from the Authority's other two raw water intakes on the Etowah River.
 The improvements included an upgrade to the pumping station in order to tie the raw water delivery pipeline into the Authority's existing pre-settling reservoir and will provide an additional 4.5 MGD of raw water capacity.
-Currently, the Authority plans to upgrade the raw water intake screens at Riverbend with a completion date of 2024.
+An additional upgrade is included in the capital improvements program to begin in 2025.